Tuck into a smorgasbord of Nyonya nosh.

 With a bright and airy revamp just a few months ago, this sun-drenched riverside restaurant does buffets for breakfast, lunch and dinner, as well as an international and Asian a la carte menu.
 But the big draw is their selection of local and Peranakan fare, such as Nyonya laksa, ayam buah keluak, black bean slipper lobster and babi pongteh.
 There are good vegetarian options, too.
 20 Merchant Rd.

 Peranakan restaurants in Singapore tend to be cozy and set in shop houses.
 Not this one.
 This longstanding favorite is situated in a massive black and white house with big compound offering alfresco seating to boot.
 Setting aside, they serve up authentic Nyonya cuisine with punchy flavors that don’t skimp on the spice blends: get the ayam buah keluak, five-spice ngoh hiang and babi pongteh.
 35 & 35A Scotts Rd.

-The focus may have been on the sexy new National Gallery branch and its more pan-Singaporean offerings this year, but Oon’s revamped venture on Bukit Timah still specializes squarely in Peranakan food.
-The black-and-white space is now interspersed with colorful Peranakan tiles and classic bistro furniture.
-The menu focuses more on what she’s best at: Peranakan classics like pong tau hu soup, ngoh hiang, kuay pie tee, udang goreng chilli, dry laksa and buah keluak noodles.
+The focus may have shifted to the newer National Gallery branch and its more recent Clarke Quay opening this year, but Oon’s original venture on Bukit Timah is still the place to go to for pure Peranakan fare.
+The revamped black-and-white space is now interspersed with colorful Peranakan tiles and classic bistro furniture, and the menu focuses more on what she’s best at: Peranakan classics like pong tau hu soup, ngoh hiang, kuay pie tee, udang goreng chilli, dry laksa and buah keluak noodles.
 881 Bukit Timah Rd.